2025 Chevrolet Trax Problems

 What Is Going Wrong with the 2025 Chevy Trax?

 These are not minor inconveniences.
 Transmission problems can make the vehicle unsafe to drive, while electrical issues can affect everything from safety systems to basic vehicle operation.
 If you have taken your 2025 Trax to the dealer multiple times for the same unresolved issue, California's Lemon Law may entitle you to a refund, replacement, or cash settlement.
+Recurring Trax defects fall squarely under our Chevrolet lemon law work, and the same rules cover other defective SUVs.

 Transmission Problems in the 2025 Trax